confluentinc/ksql/docs-md/tutorials/etl.md

 })
 ```

-Switch into the `admin` database.
-We need to create our user here so that it can be authenticated:
+Switch into the `admin` database and create the user here so that it can be authenticated:

 ```
 use admin